pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 11.0.0
+- [General] **Attention:** Added native php types for argument types, property types, return types and strict type declaration where possible.
+ This results in **various bc breaks**.
+Please make sure to add the corresponding types to your implementation.
 - [UrlSlug] Removed `index` column and `index` index from `object_url_slugs` table as it was not being used anywhere.
 - Bumped Symfony packages to "^6.1".
 Pimcore 11 will only support Symfony 6.
 - `FrontendController::renderTemplate()`: Changed the visibility to `protected`.